Blah. Blah. Blah.

 We did play catch once.
 Like most interactions with my father, the experience quickly devolved into a contest of wills.
 When a “pop fly” ricocheted off my glove, he called me Sally (we lived in North Carolina then and I had a serious crush on a fourth grade classmate named Sally June).
 I settled stoically under the next one, clasped my hands behind my back, and let the ball hit me in the face.
 Picking myself up, I trotted inside.
 When my mom asked what happened, I answered tersely that I’d misjudged a fly ball as I grabbed a bag of peas from the freezer.
 I had a nasty shiner that lasted a couple weeks, but he never called me Sally again.

 Not surprisingly, he didn’t share many details about his work.
 But I was on the ground for dozens of training exercises like night jumps and amphibious landings.
-When I was nine, I spent most of the summer auditing a UDT (Underwater Demolition Team) class he was teaching.
+When I was eight, I spent most of the summer auditing a UDT (Underwater Demolition Team) class he was teaching.
 I got a great tan and a well-developed fondness for blowing things up.
 There are always tells in the subtext.
 Learn to read between the lines.
 If you’re upside down on a sailboat insured for more than it’s worth, look me up on the dark web.
 I have a website.
-If the money’s right, we can probably work something out.
+If the money’s right, we can work something out.

 Apples don’t fall far from the tree.
 When I left my government job, I spent over an hour in a windowless room with my jacket before final debriefing.
 Except for the psych evaluation, most pages were so heavily redacted the file looked like a sheaf of black paper.
 The Cliff Note version is I have good detail skills from being toilet-trained at gun point and am “emotionally detached” because I moved around so much growing up.
 I didn’t go to the same school two years in a row until eighth grade.
 Most years I went to two or three and twice to four.
 You don’t learn trust in relationships with a zero shelf life.
 But the upside of being thrust into so many different situations is I developed a chameleon-like ability to fit in.
 We’re all a blend of multiple personalities.
 My gift is I can rotate at will who’s in the catbird seat and still have over-arcing control.
 I’m partial to the witty, charming, and only occasionally snarky Scott.
 He’s a handy misdirect.